3 Wonderful Benefits Of Castor Oil For Your Eyes

 Benefits Of Castor Oil For Eyes

 Castor oil can effectively treat mild to severe dry eyes.
 It is also anti-inflammatory and is used in the preparation of certain anti-inflammatory eye drops.
-Topical application of castor oil on the eyes and the skin around them helps the eyelashes grow long and strong and keep the skin around the eyes moisturized and wrinkle free.
+Topical application of castor oil on the eyes and the skin around them helps the eyelashes grow long and keeps the skin around the eyes moisturized and wrinkle-free.
 Apply with caution since it could have a cytotoxic effect on the eyes.

 While research has conclusively proven that castor oil is a good remedy for normal to severe dry eyes, this fact is often overlooked.

 Dry eyes have become nothing short of an epidemic.
 At least 25% of all visits to ophthalmologists are related to dry eyes.2 Several factors like aging, laser eye surgery, reduced rate of blinking (given the time most of us spend on electronic devices with bright screens), and a few disorders of the eye can result in dry eyes.

 Your tear film has three layers: water, oil (lipid), and mucus.
 In most dry eye cases, tears evaporate from the surface of the cornea due to a lipid deficiency or imbalance.
 Lipid deficiency or imbalance can also be caused by meibomian gland disease and blepharitis.

 In such cases, the remedy could be administering a castor oil emulsion in the eyes 6 times a day for 2 weeks.3 Castor oil can reduce the evaporation of water from the cornea, and there is mounting evidence to show that a castor oil emulsion can treat it much more effectively than any conventional treatment.4 5

 Even severe dry eye cases that have not responded to regular treatment or conventional medicines have improved with castor oil administration.6

 2. Can Treat Eye Inflammation